Did you know that you can effectively use salt to kill weeds? These tips will help you do it properly and with amazing results!

 Well, here we are.
-Another Summer, another chance to try to do a little better job of keeping our huge yard a little more presentable.
-In the name of honesty, I have to tell you that every year we start out pretty well and then end up failing miserably by the end of the season.
+Another summer, another chance to try to do a little better job of keeping our huge yard a little more presentable.
+In the name of honesty, I have to tell you that every year we start out pretty well and but we used to end up failing miserably by the end of the season.
 We do get a little better every year and we always learn a thing or two!
+Things like this obvious little trick: using salt to kill weeds.
+It’s true!

-It’s better than the green foot-high weeds that were there last year, but definitely not ideal.
-If you have something like this, can can pull them out after they’re dead or just wait, and they’ll eventually just crumble away.
+It’s better than the green foot-high weeds that were there the year before, but definitely not ideal.
+If you have something like this, you can pull them out after they’re dead or just wait, and they’ll eventually just crumble away.

 Using water along with your salt can really help increase its effectiveness.
 Certain weeds will react right away to just straight salt, while others seems to need water added before you start to see results.
 If it seems like your weeds are resisting the salt, add some water and then wait.
 It might take some time, but it will work!
 The great thing is that once the salt gets to work, the results last much longer than other natural methods, and even longer than some of the store bought eco-friendly weed killers that I’ve tried.
 To use water with your salt, first wet the weeds and surrounding area with the hose or a watering can, then apply the salt.
 Come back a few hours later and give everything a good soaking with the hose.
 If it’s a day where you know it’s going to rain, even better!
 Let the rain do the work for you!